 Additional Ratification Guidelines

-Any student group wishing to be ratified by the Engineering Society as a design team must meet and discuss their student initiative with the Dean of Engineering and Applied Science or their designate prior to the submission of their charter to the Director of Design and Director of Internal Affairs.
-The opinion of the Dean or designate shall then be relayed to Council at the council meeting in which the design team ratification motion is presented.

-Any student group wishing to be ratified by the Engineering Society as a design team must have sponsor who is a faculty member with the faculty of Engineering and Applied Science.
+Any student group wishing to be ratified by the Engineering Society as a design team must meet and discuss their student initiative with the Director of Design and the Director of Internal Affairs prior to the submission of their charter.
+After the submission of their charter and consultation with the Director of Design and Director of Internal Affairs, a motion for the design team ratification, specifying that it is pending the Dean’s approval, will then be brought to council.
+The design team must then meet and discuss their student initiative with the Dean of Engineering and Applied Science or their designate and receive their approval to become ratified.
+The decision will then be relayed to council by the Director of Internal Affairs and Director of Design Any student group wishing to be ratified by the Engineering Society as a design team must have sponsor who is a faculty member with the faculty of Engineering and Applied Science.

 The signature of the aforementioned faculty sponsor must be present on the submitted charter.

 Design Team Roundtable